ThammisettiUshaSree/InnovativeSphere_Project/README.md

 ## 👨‍💻 Author

 **Praveen BV**
-I’m passionate about building tools that empower startups and investors.
+Passionate about this world — it’s as simple as learning something new today that I didn’t know yesterday.
+There’s so much more to explore, so much more to experience.
 Let’s connect!

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue.svg)](https://www.linkedin.com/in/praveenbv/)
 [![GitHub](https://img.shields.io/badge/GitHub-Follow-black.svg)](https://github.com/Praveen22042005)